dgaydukov/cert-spring5/files/spring5.md

 }
 ```

+Overriding `@PostConstruct/@PreDestroy`.
-Since parent init is private, and child-public, it's not overriding.
+Since parent init is private, and child - public, it's not overriding.
 So when we create child bean parent init also called.
-If it was public, it wouldn't be called.
+If it was public, it would be valid overridning and it won't be called.
 ```java
 import org.springframework.stereotype.Component;